davidfine/old-art-projects/README.md

 Various wacky interactive art projects.
 Not all code I'm proud of.

-2piR: A Ring of 16 heavenward pointing flame effects controlled by a ring of motion centers in the center.
+2piR: A Ring of 16 heavenward pointing flame effects controlled by a ring of IR senosrs in the center.

 Brave new pong: Flash version of pong where you controll the ball and computer moves paddles to prevent you from scoring.